eyuva/laravel-camcorder/README.md

 $camcorder->generate(<output_path>,<file_name>);
 ```

 Step 5.
-Use video file generate as you want.
+Use video file generated as you want.

 ```
 Done!